rubocode/frontier.nvim/doc/theme/firewatch/README.md

 it didn't go into the broken CRT TV mode.
 So I studied the theme.

 * It was developed in _vimscript_.
-* It was primarily targeted for truecolor terminals with light and dark themes.
+* It was primarily targeted for _truecolor_ terminals with _light_ and _dark_ themes.
 * The focus of the design was the color experience.
-* It used a contrasting duotone color palette.
+* It used a minimal and contrasting duotone color palette.

 I wasn't quite attracted to the truecolor rendition of the design, but was delighted with the derived dark version on xterm256.